MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/file-a-new-bug.md

       3. Connect the flash drive to the problem system when booted to OOBE or Windows PE.
       4. Press Shift+F10 on the keyboard to get to a command prompt.
       5. Change directory to the location on the USB Flash Drive that UCSLogTool was copied to.
-      6. Run the following script manually to collect the General Windows log collection: `UCSLogTool\WINDOWS_LOG\GetLogs.cmd`
+      6. Run the following script manually to collect the General Windows log collection: `UCSLogTool\WINDOWS_LOG\GetLogs.cmd LOGDIR`
-      7. g)	After the tool collects the data, copy the data onto the flash drive and attach to the bug in a ZIP file format.
+      7. After the tool collects the data, copy the data onto the flash drive and attach to the bug in a ZIP file format.

       We recommend submitting a memory dump file when the problem system is in a non-responsive state.
 This file will help Microsoft investigate the issue you are encountering.